Teaching Philosophy at HSTAT

 We must remember that the tone we create in our community may teach our students more than the material we present to them.
 Encouragement and kindness are the only true way to raise expectations for our students.
 Young people produce their best work when they feel safe and when they feel that the adults around them know them, understand them, and want what is best for them.
 We all believe that our students’ skills, abilities, hopes and aspirations can change for the better, and that our work can be the leverage point for that change.
 That is why we teach.
 Our students must know our school to be a place where they are treated with kindness, a place where the best in them is encouraged each day, and a place where they are safe, both physically and emotionally.

 Teaching, like learning, is a collaborative process.
 The insights of our colleagues about our students, about the material that we teach, and about our craft, are essential to our ability to improve our performance in the classroom.
 No single one of us is as talented or effective as the group of us can be, and all of us working together are sure to improve the quality of the education our students receive and therefore the quality of the lives they will lead.
-Our school makes a strong commitment to creating the conditions that allow us to work with, speak to, guide and help each other.
+The High School of Telecommunication Arts and Technology makes a strong commitment to creating the conditions that allow us to work with, speak to, guide and help each other.
 We understand that authentic collaboration takes time but we know that we must be willing to listen to and work with each other if we are to be as effective as we need to be.

 Writing a lesson plan requires us to think about what we want our students to learn.
 It is for this reason that written lesson plans are required by the Department of Education and by our school.
 A well crafted lesson plan requires us to be clear about how and why we want students to engage in the tasks we set for them.
 The process of conceiving the day’s activities and writing the plan enables us to develop a more successful lesson simply because it causes us to be thoughtful about what our students will do and about why we will have them do it.
 We write lesson plans because doing so requires us to make our sometimes nebulous ideas clear to both our students and ourselves.
 The lesson plan that is created shortly before a class begins often shortchanges our students because it lacks the focus and forethought that characterize a thoughtfully created plan.